Davaiz76/tech2xl/README.md

 - Subslot: where in main slot is the module
 - Description: of the module
 - Part number: of the module
-- Version of the module
+- Version: of the module
 - Serial number: of the module

 Evolution from tech2xl :